Using Expeditor to manage your Changelog

 In this example, Expeditor did four things (from top to bottom):

-1. It set the version metadata in the latest_release comment block to 0.9.8.
+comment block to 0.9.8.
 Expeditor uses this value as part of the built_in:rollover_changelog action.
-We’ll discuss it in more detail when we cover that action down below.
+We’ll discuss it in more detail when we cover that action down below. - It updated the version and date in the H2 header of the

-4. It added the line item to the release_rollup comment block.
+comment block.
 The line itself also contains a comment that includes the version (0.9.9) as well.

 What happens to unreleased line items when VERSION is modified?

-It will incorporate those line items into an updated latest_release section.
+section.
 For this example, we’ll be bumping our VERSION to 0.9.9 with two “unreleased” line items.

 + <!-- latest_release 0.9.9 -->